-Kevin Roodhorst shows us through the process he adopted to transform a stock image of the Buddha into one that represents the mysticism and divinity the being represents.
+Kevin Roodhorst shows us through the process he adopted to transforming a stock image of the Buddha into one that represents the mysticism and divinity the being represents.

 Classic Image to Supernatural!